floh22/native-farsight-module/README.md

 - `boolean`: Wether or not Farsight should automatically fetch the current list of all champions from [Community Dragon](https://communitydragon.org/).
 This takes place on `connectToLeague`.

+True by default.
+If set to false, you must provide the list before requesting a snapshot.

 ### autoImportOffsets

 - `boolean`: Wether or not Farsight should automatically fetch the current offsets from this repository.
 Repository currently not configurable!
 This takes place on `connectToLeague`.

+True by default.
+If set to false, you must provide offsets before requesting a snapshot.

 ---